orsenthil/senthil.learntosolveit.com-deploy/posts/2008/12/23/once-in-a-blue-moon.md

 .. title: Once in a blue moon
 .. slug: once-in-a-blue-moon
 .. date: 2008-12-23 19:30:00
-.. tags:
+.. tags: astronomy, mathematics, fun
-.. category: General
+.. category: Science
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: Exploring the mathematical frequency of blue moons and their occurrence rate

 [Blue Moon](http://en.wikipedia.org/wiki/Blue_moon) is a name given to an irregularly timed full moon.
 Most years have twelve full moons which occur